rmasters/culpa/README.md

     }
     Comment::observe(new Culpa\BlameableObserver);

-The names of the columns used can be changed by modifying the keys:
+The names of the columns used can be changed by passing an associative array of event names to columns:

     protected $blameable = array(
         'created' => 'author_id',